alimustafa0/TranscribeIt-AI-Powered-Speech-to-Text-with-Entity-Recognition/README.md

 1. Clone this repository to your local machine.
 2. Install the required dependencies (provide instructions or a link to a separate installation guide if necessary).
-3. Set up your API keys for OpenAI's Whisper model (include instructions or a link to a guide).
-4. Run the application and start transcribing!
+3. Run the application and start transcribing!

 TranscribeIt empowers users to effortlessly convert spoken content into written text while adding a layer of intelligence through entity recognition.
 Whether you're a journalist, content creator, researcher, or simply need a convenient way to transcribe conversations, TranscribeIt is your go-to tool.